AkeemS00/AkeemS00/README.md

 - 👋 Hi, I’m @AkeemS00!
 - 👀 I’m interested in Microsoft Azure and other cloud computing platforms!
 - 🌱 I’m currently learning Azure, Terraform, AI and anything else along the way.
-- 📫 How to reach me - https://www.linkedin.com/in/akeemsmiley/

 <!---
 AkeemS00/AkeemS00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.